MatthieuDartiailh/bytecode/doc/api.rst

       .. versionchanged:: 0.8
          ``stack_method`` was changed from a property to a method in order to add the keyword argument *jump*.

+    .. method:: pre_and_post_stack_effect(jump: Optional[bool] = None) -> Tuple[int, int]

+      Effect of the instruction on the stack before and after its execution.

+      The impact on the stack before the instruction reflects how many values from the stacks are used/popped.
+The impact on the stack after the instruction execution reflects how many values are pushed back on the stack.
+Those are deduced from :func:`dis.stack_effect` and manual analysis.

+      The *jump* argument has the same meaning as in :py:meth:`Instr.stack_effect`.

+      .. versionadded:: 0.12

 ConcreteInstr